What is flu?

 You can reduce your chances of catching flu or passing it to others by:

-- washing your hands often to get rid of the germs
+- Wash your hands often and well to get rid of germs

 - Cover your mouth with your elbow when you cough or sneeze.